Texas Christian University: Campus

 TCU's campus sits on 302 acre of developed campus (325 acres total) which is located four miles (6.5 km) from downtown Fort Worth.

 The TCU campus is divided into roughly three areas: a residential area, an academic area, and Worth Hills.
 The two main areas of campus, the residential and academic areas, are separated by University Drive, an oak-lined street that bisects the campus.
-Residence halls, the Student Union, and the Campus Commons are all located to the West of University Drive, while the library, chapel, and most academic buildings are located to the East of it.
+Residence halls, the Student Union, and the Campus Commons are all located to the West of University Drive, while the library, chapel, and most academic buildings are located to the east of it.
 All of TCU's surrounding streets are lined by live oaks.

-A third area of campus, known as Worth Hills, lies to the west across Stadium Drive and adjacent to the football stadium.
-Worth Hills is home to all of the university's fraternity and sorority houses, though plans to move all Greek housing to a new location have been underway for several years.
-As of 2021, three new sophomore, junior, and senior dormitories have been built, which are Hays Hall, Arnold Hall, and Richards Hall.

 Roughly half of TCU undergraduate students live on campus.
 Housing is divided among 16 residence halls and on-campus apartment complexes.
-Students are required to live in an on-campus residence hall, most of which are co-ed, for at least their freshman and sophomore years.

 The neo-classical beaux-arts architecture at TCU incorporates features consistent with much of the Art Deco-influenced architecture of older buildings throughout Fort Worth.
 Most of the buildings at TCU are constructed with a specially blended golden brick tabbed by brick suppliers as "TCU buff."
-Nearly all of the buildings feature red-tile roofs, while the oldest buildings on campus, including Jarvis Hall, Sadler Hall, and the Bailey Building, are supported by columns of various styles.
+Nearly all of the buildings have red-tile roofs, while the oldest buildings on campus are supported by columns of various styles.